Over the last two decades I’ve tried about 20 different ways to make money online.

 My favorite type of affiliate marketing is the type that generates recurring income.
 If you’re going to get into affiliate marketing, you need to always be on the lookout for these opportunities.
 In a nutshell, you make a sale and you then earn a commission over and over after that initial sale.
 Usually these recurring commissions are monthly but sometimes they are quarterly or annual.

 For example, I use a traffic program called TrafficSwarm to push a steady flow of traffic to some of my affiliate links.
 Since I like the traffic service, I also refer people to the TrafficSwarm program so they can use it to get traffic.
 In return, I earn a monthly commission from each paying member I refer, for as long as they stay a member.

 Some other residual income programs I promote are membership site solutions, web hosting, and monthly PLR vaults like this one.

 Putting together a product of your own can seem like a daunting task.
 But it doesn’t have to be.
-If you can commit to writing even for just 30 minutes a day, you can have your own ebook in a month or so.
+If you can commit to writing even for just 30 minutes a day, you can have your own ebook in a few weeks.
 The best part is that you do the work once, then sell it over and over and earn money from it for years.